Tax included and shipping calculated at checkout

 Why the Council Matters

-Crusading ideology also expanded beyond the Holy Land.
-Campaigns were directed against heretics in Europe, pagans in the Baltic, and political enemies of the papacy.
+These campaigns shaped medieval history in ways that continue to be debated by historians today.
+Crusading ideology also expanded beyond the Holy Land, directed against heretics in Europe, pagans in the Baltic, and political enemies of the papacy.

 The long-term consequences were profound: